mozilla/mozmill-environment/windows/templates/readme.txt

 Test environment for Mozmill test execution via the command line on Windows.

-Note: Configure the environment before the first use by running setup.cmd.

 Usage
 =====

-The start script can be used manually or scripted.
-For the latter mode, parameters have to be passed in.
-The maximum number of allowed parameters is 9.
+The run script can be used in interactive or scripted mode.
+For the latter, parameters have to be passed in.

+The maximum number of allowed parameters in scripted mode is 9.

-Manual:   run.cmd
+Interactive:   run.cmd
-Scripted: run.cmd mozmill -b c:\firefox\firefox.exe -t c:\mozmill-tests\firefox
+Scripted:      run.cmd mozmill -b c:\(path to)\firefox.exe -t c:\mozmill-tests\firefox